adpro/openttd-military-grf/README.md

 If you like a particular vehicle to be added to the set, you can make a request for that.
-Post your request in the development topic at TT-Forums.net (*WILL BE ADDED*) and preferrably also to the issue tracker at the github repository (https://github.com/adpro/openttd-military-grf/issues) such that the request is not lost.
+Post your request in the development topic at TT-Forums.net (*WILL BE ADDED*) and preferably also to the issue tracker at the github repository (https://github.com/adpro/openttd-military-grf/issues) such that the request is not lost.

 To avoid disappointment, consider the following rules for requests:
 - The manufacturer and model must not already be present in the set;
-- If the manufacturer is present in the set, the model must fill a regional or timeframe gap;
+- If the manufacturer is present in the set, the model must fill a regional or time frame gap;
 - Sufficient information must be available to draw and code the vehicle;
 - The development team and author reserves the right to interpret these rules more like guidelines.